xgbuils/iterum/doc/customized_builds.md

 # Customized builds (just import what you need!)

-Sometimes you might need to use this library in a front-end project and, maybe, you might not need to use all of constructors or methods that provide this library.
-This is not a problem because this is a modular project and by the aid of [browserify](https://www.npmjs.com/package/browserify) and iterumBuilder function you can build just the constructors and methods that you need.
+Sometimes you might need to use this library in a front-end project and, maybe, you might not need to use all of constructors or methods that are provided by this library.
+This is not a problem because this is a modular project and, by the aid of [browserify](https://www.npmjs.com/package/browserify) and iterumBuilder function, you can build just the constructors and methods that you need.

 For example, if you only need `List` constructor and `map` and `filter` methods.
 You can create your customized instance of Iterum, thus: